antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 ## 🔍 Information Gathering Phase
 As usual, I started with information gathering to detect open ports and identify services running on the target server.
 I ran an Nmap scan to probe the system for vulnerabilities and service banners.
-Based on the reseults of the Nmap , I noted the below key observations from Nmap:
+Based on the results of the Nmap , I noted the below key observations from Nmap:

 ###### Scanning through Nmap